Tuesday, March 17, 2026

 The music

-The music was boogie-woogie style like that of Chuck Berry and Chubby Checkers: heavy on sax and double-string electric guitar talk-back, with energetic drumming and plenty of flourishes and fills.
+The music was boogie-woogie style like that of Chuck Berry and Chubby Checker: heavy on sax and double-string electric guitar talk-back, with energetic drumming and plenty of flourishes and fills.
 Piano chords were hammered out fast and furious.
 Song lyrics were ripe with fast cars, fast women, and heartbreak.
 The groove was fun, and the beat was easy to dance the jitterbug and the twist.

 Venues

-The band jammed entertainment venues and high energy dance halls like Three Rivers Inn, in Seneca Knolls, The Fish Net, in Sylvan Beach, and Central High School, in Syracuse.
+The band jammed entertainment venues and high-energy dance halls like Three Rivers Inn, in Seneca Knolls, The Fish Net, in Sylvan Beach, and Central High School, in Syracuse.

 Getting on The Charts